molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 ![Upload file screen](images/upload/options-screen.png?raw=true, "Options")

 ##### <a name="upload-screens-packages"></a>Packages page
-Because the entity (table) persons has no package defined, we get the option to choose another package then the MOLGENIS default package.
-The select options are generated from the available packages in the data set.
+Because the entity (table) persons has no package defined, we get the option to choose another package different from the MOLGENIS default package.
+The select options list the available packages in the data set.

 ###### <a name="upload-screens-packages-steps"></a>Steps